 Verne Gagne was a big fan of technical wrestling and did not want a brawler and showman such as Hogan to be the top dog.
 Despite the tremendous crowd support for Hogan, Gagne simply would not budge and kept the belt with Nick Bockwinkle.
 While Bockwinkle is a legend in his own right, he was not as charismatic as the emerging Hogan.
 This led to Hogan taking his talents back to the WWF.

 While Hogan could have just challenged Backlund outright, having two babyfaces fight usually splits the audience.
-Also, during the 80's the patriotism angle was very common where the American babyface battles the villainous foreigner.
+During the 80s, the patriotism angle was very common where the American babyface battles the villainous foreigner.

-January 23, 1984 was the day Hulkamania was born.
+January 23, 1984, was the day Hulkamania was born.
 Hogan faced The Iron Sheik in Madison Square Garden.
 The Iron Sheik was accompanied by Hogan's former manager, "Classy" Freddie Blassie.
 Hogan became the first person in the WWF to break out of the camel clutch.
-He then drops the atomic leg drop on the Iron Sheik.
+He then dropped the atomic leg drop on the Iron Sheik.

 Gorilla Monsoon would then announce the arrival of Hulkamania with the statement "Hulkamania is here!"
 Hogan was a dominant champion and had a lengthy four-year reign.
 He was finally dethroned by Andre the Giant but under dubious circumstances.
 Ted Dibiase and Andre colluded with Earl Hebner in order to screw Hogan out of the championship.